ErkamUcan/BloodAndPainV2/README.md

 🚧 **Development is ongoing...**
 Stay tuned for upcoming features, boss battles, and a full storyline.
 _This is just the beginning of Blood and Pain._

+---

+⚠️ **Notice – Private Project**

+This is a collaborative commercial project and is subject to licensing restrictions.
+The repository is **not intended for public distribution** at this stage.
+Any unauthorized sharing, reproduction, or commercial use is strictly prohibited.